VoiliVoilou is a sailing boats rental company based in Athens, Greece. The brand and the UI of the site has been designed from Studio Jugi.

 This site was developed by me as an independent contractor, which also means I was responsible for the project management, UI/UX, back-end, databases, moving the site, training, and more.

 NO!
 I don't buy templates and neither use child themes.
 Wordpress is the CMS I choose to use in order to develop websites from zero and customize the back-end architecture & site update process in order to develop a scalable & easy to update content management system that fits my clients needs.(WEM) I always ensure all custom fields in the back-end are developed with powerful options in order to be able to update & maintain the site fast & easy, without using shortcodes and html in the editor.
-Always with the guidance and respect to the Wordpress API (codex.wordpress.org)...and with the mindset of using the less plugins as possible :)
+Always with the guidance & respect to the WP API (codex.wordpress.org)...and with the mindset of using the least plugins as possible :)

 Responsive is not only about overwriting CSS with media queries, it’s actually much more than that.
 It’s about code architecture, clean cutting-edge UI/UX, stability and performance.
 My target devices for all responsive projects are Android and iOS.